BM345/NagwaSchemas/describing_workflows.md

 We also need to keep track of *who* a given content entity is assigned to.

-We can keep track of this information, as well as solve several other problems with the CDS at the same time, but introducing a history XML file.
+We can keep track of this information, as well as solve a few other problems with the CDS at the same time, by introducing a history XML file.
 For each content entity in the system, there would be a corresponding history XML file.
 This file would keep track of the statuses that each entity has had, who it is assigned to, and any comments that have been made on the entity.

-The basic structure of a history XML file would have two main parts: a list of 'actions', which describe all historical actions on the entity, when they were taken, and who they were taken by, and a 'state', which would describe the current state of the entity, in order to provide an easy way of looking up the current state.
+The basic structure of a history XML file would have two main parts: a list of 'actions', which describe all historical actions on the entity, when they were taken, and who they were taken by, and a 'state', which would describe the current state of the entity, in order to provide an easy and quick way of looking up the current state.

 This structure is shown below, without any data in it.